 Four months later, we found ourselves in a hospital waiting room, just outside a nursery full of newborn babies.
 The minutes we waited there felt like hours.
 We looked around the room full of celebratory families and felt so small.
 I remember fumbling with my wallet to retrieve my ID so that we could check in before being allowed entrance to the nursery.
 Once inside, we stood nervously looking around and wondering what our baby might look like.
 The hospital social worker pushed a bassinet from the far side of the room toward us.
 When I saw her face, I felt my breath leave me.
 Time seemed to stand still.
 The moment was more unique than any other I have experienced.

 Looking back, my husband and I see our daughter’s placement as a series of miracles.
 I could tell story after story of how things came together and each part is unbelievable on its own.
 These miracles add up to one amazing story, and Parent Profiles is the reason our daughter’s birth mother found us.
 Hopeful adoptive parents have many choices about how to attempt to grow their families, and each has to decide what doors are right for them to open.
-If we hadn’t opened our hearts to the potential of Parent Profiles, we wouldn’t have found our Ruby.
+If we hadn’t opened our hearts to the potential of Parent Profiles, we wouldn’t have found our or be sharing our story of finding our Ruby.

 Have you experienced something amazing as a result of reaching outside your comfort zone?